Dear Reader

 Where Only the “h” Is Silent

 We’re wondering if anyone noticed that there was not a single opinion piece in last week’s Indy.
 No letters, no op/eds, no public comments.
 We’re not sure how that happened as there is plenty going on in town and the world beyond that invites commentary.
 We believe that this is the first time that this has happened in our five plus years of existence; an odd occurrence in the town where only the “h” is silent.
-But never fear, the opinion section is once again bursting with urgent and insightful commentary.
+But never fear, the opinion section this week is once again bursting with urgent and insightful commentary.

 Photo of the Week and Upcoming Photo of the Week Galleries